Status: Being built and tested

 BepiColombo’s mission is especially challenging because Mercury's orbit is so close to our star.
 The planet is hard to observe from a distance, because the Sun is so bright.
 Furthermore, it is difficult to reach because a spacecraft must lose a lot of energy to ‘fall’ towards the planet from the Earth.
 The Sun’s enormous gravity presents a challenge in placing a spacecraft into a stable orbit around Mercury.

 Only NASA's Mariner 10 and Messenger have visited Mercury so far.
 Mariner 10 provided the first-ever close-up images of the planet when it flew past three times in 1974-1975.
 En route to its final destination in orbit around Mercury in 18 March 2011, Messenger flew past the planet 3 times (14 January 2008, 6 October 2008, and 29 September 2009), providing new data and images.
-Once BepiColombo arrives in 2024, it will help reveal information on the composition and history of Mercury.
+Once BepiColombo arrives in late 2024, it will help reveal information on the composition and history of Mercury.
 It should discover more about the formation and the history of the inner planets in general, including Earth.

 The BepiColombo mission is based on two spacecraft: